AerospaceJam/docs/docs/rules/laws.md

 - Any payload carried by the drone must be securely attached, unless explicitly designed to detach.
 The payload must not contain any hazardous materials, including but not limited to liquids, sharp objects, or flammable substances.
 The total weight and dimensions of the payload must not compromise the drone's flight stability.
 Judges reserve the right to inspect and disallow any payload deemed unsafe.
 - Before the start of each competition match, teams will be required to complete a brief pre-flight inspection with a judge.
 This will include verifying battery connection, propeller security, and payload attachment to ensure the drone is safe for flight.
 - Usage of large language models (LLMs) such as ChatGPT, Gemini, or Claude is allowed (although discouraged) for code, but is not allowed for the written portions of the competition.
 Suspicions of LLM usage in written portions will only have action taken in the case of egregious violations, at the judges' discretion.
+  - If you use an LLM obviously on your Engineering Notebook, judges will absolutely laugh at you behind your back.
+Be warned.
+It's also usually very obvious when you use LLMs for your code - and this will be a detriment to your originality and code Design Scoring.
 - Any team suspected of cheating, e.g. disallowed drone modification, receiving competition arena information early, may be subject to point penalties and/or complete disqualification from the competition, at judges' discretion.
 - A three-judge panel will assess any penalties.